jbreams/nagmq/README.rst

 - Request - Sends state data on demand to clients

+There is a distributed DNX-style executor (mqexec) designed to have as many workers (possibly at the edge as an NRPE-replacement) and job brokers as you want.
+It can also submit its results to more than one Nagios instance.
+Each worker can filter what checks it runs based on any field in the service/host check and event handler initiate messages from the publisher.

 It also comes with sample scripts written in Python to provide replacements for nsca, nrpe, and a handy CLI which talk to the bus instead of status.dat.